Autism and Employment

 Individuals with ASD have unique needs during the transition to adulthood.
-Professionals who desire to work with transition-age youth with ASD should consider graduate programs within the University of Kansas School of Education.
+Professionals who desire to work with transition-age youth with ASD should consider graduate programs within the University of Kansas School of Education and Human Sciences.

 *Master of Science in Education (M.S.E.) in special education with an emphasis in autism spectrum disorder (ASD)

 1 Roux, A. M., Rast, J. E., Anderson, K. A. & Shattuck, P. T. (2017) National Autism Indicators Report: Developmental Disability Services and Outcomes in Adulthood.
 Philadelphia, PA: Life Course Outcomes Program, A.J.
 Drexel Autism Institute, Drexel University.

 2 Newman, L., Wagner, M., Knokey, A. M., Marder, C., Nagle, K., Shaver, D., & Wei, X. (2011).
 The Post-High School Outcomes of Young Adults with Disabilities up to 8 Years after High School: A Report from the National Longitudinal Transition Study-2 (NLTS2).
 NCSER 2011-3005.
 National Center for Special Education Research.